 Disconnect Switches

 Supply and install safety switches, fused or non-fused, as required complete with fuses as shown on the Contract Drawings or required by Ontario Electrical Code.
-[Consultant to amend previous sentence as required] Safety switches shall be quick make and quick break construction with safety interlock and kW (HP) ratings as indicated in the Contract Documents.
+Safety switches shall be quick make and quick break construction with safety interlock and kW (HP) ratings as indicated in the Contract Documents.

-Fusible and non-fusible, disconnect switch in CSA Enclosure type 1, size as indicated in the Contract Documents.
+Fusible and non-fusible, disconnect switch in NEMA Enclosure, type and size as indicated in the Contract Documents.

-Provision for padlocking in off switch position by [three] locks.
+Provision for padlocking in off switch position by three locks.

 Mechanically interlocked door to prevent opening when the handle is in the ON position.